nftchance/my-keys/README.md

 Usage of this tool is highly unethical.
 However, curiosity killed the cat and I felt even more unethical building this, and not open-sourcing it so here we are.

+## Data Warning

+A massive amount of data is stored locally.
+I highly advise not running this on your primary drive or you will run out of space quickly.

 ## Running

 ```